Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Methods

 The algorithm for standard BOED is given in Algorithm 2.1.

-In practice, not all GP outputs are equally relevant to calibration.
-To further improve efficiency, we introduce a goal-oriented BOED (GBOED) strategy, which focuses on predicting values most relevant to the calibration posterior.
-Instead of choosing a generic set of test inputs $\mathbf{X}'$, GBOED utilizes test locations drawn from the current posterior of $\theta$, i.e., $\mathbf{X}' \sim p(\theta | y_{obs}, \mathcal{GP}(D))$.
-The GP is then optimized to gain information only about predictions at those points likely under the posterior, thereby aligning the training design more closely with the calibration task (see Algorithm 2.2).
+Not all emulator predictions are equally relevant to calibration.
+Let $m(\theta)$ and $\Sigma_{total}(\theta)$ denote the emulator mean and total covariance (including $\Gamma_{obs}$).
+Locally, the calibration information carried by the outputs is governed by how $m(\theta)$ changes with $\theta$ relative to $\Sigma_{total}(\theta)$.
+Outputs that are weakly sensitive to $\theta$ or highly noise-dominated contribute little.
+Thus, choosing new simulations solely to reduce emulator error everywhere in $\theta$-space can be misaligned with calibration.
+To address this, we introduce a goal-oriented BOED (GBOED) strategy, which focuses on predicting values most relevant to the calibration posterior.
+Instead of choosing a generic set of test inputs $\mathbf{X}'$, GBOED utilizes test locations drawn from the current approximated posterior of $\theta$, i.e., $\mathbf{X}' \sim p(\theta | y_{obs}, \mathcal{GP}(D))$, thereby aligning the training design more closely with the calibration task (see Algorithm 2.2).
 While BOED and GBOED differ in the choice of $\mathbf{X}'$, we note that if $\mathbf{X}'$ becomes dense in the input space (i.e., fully explores the emulator domain), then GBOED recovers standard BOED.
 We prove this in the finite case (see SM1).
 This theoretical equivalence justifies GBOED as a goal-oriented simplification of BOED that prioritizes the most relevant parts of the input space for calibration.
+In principle, emulator miscalibration could bias the posterior toward regions where the GP is less accurate.
+However, in practice, each $\mathbf{X}_{new}$ is appended to the training set and the GP is refit, which reduces predictive error locally.
+Throughout, ``standard BOED" denotes the closed-form emulator-EIG in Eq.
+(2.7) evaluated at a fixed $\mathbf{X}'$.
+GBOED uses the same objective but sets $\mathbf{X}' \sim p(\theta | y_{obs}, \mathcal{GP}(D))$ to target calibration, whereas Eq.
+(2.6) is the idealized parameter-EIG we include for context.
 For the interested reader, SM4 shows the differences in BOED, GBOED and idealized OED when applied to a toy calibration problem.